brotherhoodMonk/gyan/js.md

 The instanceof operator tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object.

+Class checking: "instanceof"
+The instanceof operator allows to check whether an object belongs to a certain class.
+It also takes inheritance into account.

 Event bubbling and capturing and event delegation